ku-nal-g/ng-demos/user-signup-form-assessment-1/README.md

 # UserSignupFormAssessment1

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.3.This project was created by me on 18/07/2022
+To run the project
+(i) download the zip file of project and extract it (ii) open with vs code and hit npm i in vs code terminal (iii) then hit ng serve --open in vs code terminal (iv) Done

 ## Development server